dfinity-side-projects/js-dfinity-radix-tree/docs/spec.md

-This documnet provides the structure of the Dfinities Radix Tree which is a type of the Merkle tree.(https://ipfs.io/ipns/QmdJiuMWp2FxyaerfLrtdLF6Nr1EWpL7dPAxA9oKSPYYgV/wiki/Radix_tree.html).
+This documnet provides the structure of the Dfinity's Radix Tree.(https://ipfs.io/ipns/QmdJiuMWp2FxyaerfLrtdLF6Nr1EWpL7dPAxA9oKSPYYgV/wiki/Radix_tree.html).
-Our radix tree data structure consists of Nodes.
+Our radix tree data structure stores the key-valus; the tree nsists of Nodes that contains the value and the key is the path to the node in the tree.

 ## Node
-Each node has a type and contains at the most four elements "extension", "left branch", "right branch" and "value".
+Each node has a type and contains at most four elements:
+"extension", "left branch", "right branch" and "value".

 ```